hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 #### 7
 [b07_m4_rpc_m7_print.ino](b07_m4_rpc_m7_print.ino) This is exciting, getting the inner M4 core to do the machine learning while the outer M7 core handles the serial print by using RPC calls.
-Note uses the same mode.h file as the above programs [b04-model-xor.h](b04-model-xor.h).
+Note uses the same model.h file as the above programs [b04-model-xor.h](b04-model-xor.h).
 Next I need to see how big a model I can fit on the M4 core.